Claudia Johnson L’97 and Miguel Willis on the Future of Law, Technology, and Access to Legal Services

 Season 2.
 Episode 2.

-Dr. Larry Richard is a graduate of Penn Law’s Class of 1972.
+Dr. Larry Richard is a graduate of the Law School’s Class of 1972.
 He is the founder and principal of LawyerBrain, which supports law firm leaders in understanding how lawyer psychology impacts organizational behavior and client service.
 Dr. Richard practiced law as a trial attorney for ten years.
 He then earned a Ph.D. in Psychology from Temple University.
 For more than twenty years, he has been advising the world’s major law firms with a focus on resilience, change management, leadership, and talent issues.

 On this episode, Dr. Richard shares his thoughts on how the pandemic has impacted attorneys and what firms should consider as they create a vision for the post-pandemic workplace.